actions/runner/docs/preview/yamlgettingstarted-authz.md

-# YAML getting started - Authorization (internal only, public preview soon)
+# YAML getting started - Authorization

-## Create definition on push (Git repos in VSTS team project only)
+## Create definition on push

-The ability to create a definition on-push, requires whoever pushes the commit to have authorization to create a definition.
+The ability to create a definition on-push is currently only supported for Git repos in the same VSTS team project as the build definition.
+The ability to create a definition from a push, requires whoever pushes the commit to have authorization to create a definition.

 For details about creating a definition on-push, refer [here](yamlgettingstarted-definition.md).